jeffknupp/blog/in_progress/web-frameworks.md

 separating the different responsiblities of the application.
-Resources like database tables are represented by *models* (in much the same way a `class` in Python often models some real-world object). *controllers* contain the business logic of the application and operate on the models.
-The *view* is given all of the information it needs to dynamically generate the HTML representation of the page.
+Resources like database tables are represented by *models* (in much the same way a `class` in Python often models some real-world object). *controllers* contain the business logic of the application and operate on models. *Views* are given all of the information they needs to dynamically generate the HTML representation of the page.

 Somewhat confusingly, in Django, *controllers* are called *views* and *views* are called *templates*.
 Other than naming weirdness, Django is a pretty